 - 1 1/2 teaspoons Toasted Sesame Oil

 - 1/2 teaspoon ground White Pepper

 - 2 Tablespoons Molasses not black strap

 - 2 10 ounce bags Frozen Long Grain White Rice with Vegetables

-- When egg is mostly set around the edges of the pan, carefully flip the eggs.
-Turn off the heat and let egg finish cooking in residual heat.
+- When the egg is mostly set around the edges of the pan, carefully flip the eggs.
+Turn off the heat and let egg finish cooking in the residual heat.

 - Transfer eggs to a cutting board and allow to cool.
 Cut into small strips once cooled and set aside.

-- In same skillet, add 1 1/2 tablespoons of addition olive oil and 1 teaspoon of sesame oil.
-Set heat to medium high.
+- In the same skillet, add 1 1/2 tablespoons of additional olive oil and 1 teaspoon of sesame oil.
+Set heat to medium-high.
 Add onions and cook until onions just begin to sizzle.
 Add the diced chestnuts, 2 tablespoons of soy sauce, and 1/8 teaspoon of white pepper.
 Stir to combine then turn off heat and allow to set for a minimum of 5 minutes.
 You want the onions to soften slightly, but not overcook.